Palliative and End of Life CareImprove pharmacy's contribution

 The recommendations in this policy will be aimed at the people and organisations who collectively have responsibility for improving care for people living with a life limiting illness.

-We'll be launching the policy at our Medicines Safety Conference in Cardiff on November 22, and calling on Welsh Government to implement our recommendations as soon as possible in 2019.
+We launched the policy at our Medicines Safety Conference in Cardiff on November 22, and we'll now be calling on Welsh Government to implement our recommendations as soon as possible.